NiMH Battery Charger Circuit – Features, Charging, and Working

 How to Connect

-You need to charge NiMH batteries slowly and at a low current.
+It would be best if you charged NiMH batteries slowly and at a low current.
 For your information, overcharging or overflowing the battery causes it to heat up.
 A step-down transformer transforms 230V AC power into 12V AC power.

 The bridge rectifier modules turn AC power into DC power, whereas capacitor C1 handles filtering duties.
 Furthermore, Darlington Transistor TIP125 is connected to the positive supply line for current regulation and guarding the battery against overcharging.
 LED1 indicates the presence of the battery at the output and supply flow.

 It’s linked between the positive supply and TIP125’s base terminal, then resistor R1.
-LED2 indicates the output DC supply when you couple it across the output with R4 Resistor.
+LED2 indicates the output DC supply when you couple it across the output with the R4 Resistor.

 How To Charge a NiMH Battery